gillesdegottex/percivaltts/README.md

 ```

 To apply post-processing for formant enhancement, you need to have `mcep` command line from [SPTK](http://sp-tk.sourceforge.net/)
-By default, this post-processing is disabled since WGAN optimisation solves oversmoothing issues.
+By default, un-post-processed and post-processed samples are generated in the `out` directory.

 ### Install and run the demo